Some people prefer casual relationships more than committed relationships. For the uninitiated, how do you define casual relationships?

 If you think you are going to be able to handle a casual relationship as a way to get closer to somebody, you already have feelings toward the person, then having a casual relationship with them is already a high-risk strategy that could result in you being hurt.

-It’s your choice whether you want to take the risk or not but we suggest you think about the risk of being in a casual relationship first.
+It’s your choice whether you want to take the risk or not, but we suggest you consider the risk of being in a casual relationship first.

 2. Stay in touch with your emotions